-- (2) The organiser of a controlled outdoor public gathering must: - (a) have and comply with a COVID-19 Safety Plan that addresses the matters required by the approved COVID-19 safety checklist set out opposite the type of event in Column 2 of Schedule 1; and - (b) keep a copy of the COVID-19 Safety Plan and make it available for inspection by an emergency services officer as requested. - (3) The organiser of a controlled outdoor public gathering must ensure that all persons participating in the gathering, other than persons engaged in work, are assigned to specific seats or to a seating area. - (4) The organiser of a controlled outdoor public gathering must ensure that the maximum number of persons participating in the gathering is the lesser of the following number of persons: - (a) for a gathering at which persons participating in the gathering are assigned specific seats: - (i) the number of persons equivalent to one person per 2 square metres of space of the premises in which the activity is conducted; or - (ii) 5,000 persons; - (b) for a gathering at which persons participating in the gathering are assigned to a seating area, but not to specific seats: - (i) the number of persons equivalent to one person per 2 square metres of space of the premises in which the activity is conducted; or - (ii) 3,000 persons;
+- (1) The organiser of a controlled outdoor public gathering must: - (a) have and comply with a COVID-19 Safety Plan that addresses the matters required by the approved COVID-19 safety checklist set out opposite the type of event in column 2 of Schedule 1; and - (b) keep a copy of the COVID-19 Safety Plan and make it available for inspection by an emergency services officer as requested. - (2) The organiser of a controlled outdoor public gathering must ensure that all persons participating in the gathering, other than persons engaged in work, are assigned to specific seats or to a seating area.

-- (5) The organiser of a controlled outdoor public gathering must ensure that the gathering does not last longer than 5 hours. - (6) This section does not apply to the following: - (a) a gathering on premises for which a person is required by section 9 to develop and keep a COVID-19 Safety Plan; - (b) a gathering listed in Schedule 2.
+- (3) The organiser of a controlled outdoor public gathering must ensure that the maximum number of persons participating in the gathering is the lesser of the following: - (a) the number of persons equivalent to one person per 2 square metres of space of the premises in which the activity is conducted; - (b) 10,000 persons. - (4) The organiser of a controlled outdoor public gathering must ensure that the gathering does not last longer than 5 hours. - (5) This section does not apply to the following: - (a) a gathering on premises for which a person is required by section 11 to develop and keep a COVID-19 Safety Plan; - (b) a gathering listed in Schedule 2.

-Division 7-Use of premises for specific activities
+Division 3-Use of premises for specific activities